certinia/debug-log-analyzer/README.md

 - Scroll left and right on the mouse to move the time line left are right, when zoomed
 - Click the mouse down and drag to move the timeline around both in the x and y direction, when zoomed

-#### Find

-- CMD/CTRL + f to open find
-- Events with matching text are highlighted, there is a different highlight for the current match.
-- Previous match, next match and case sensitive search all supported.
-- If the next matching event is off screen that event will be centered on the timeline.
-- The find will match on Event Type or text in the event

 #### Go to Call Tree

 - Clicking an event in the Timeline will go to and select that event in the Call Tree.